Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method

 \subsection{Cooperative Decay of the System}

 As an example, we consider a homogeneous gas of two-levels atoms.
 We neglect the retardation effects of the light field, such that the atomic variables throughout the system changes simultaneously.
-This is a good approximation as long as the propagation time of the field $l/c$ is much shorter than the timescale of cooperative decay $\tau_{coop}\!\sim\! \G^{-1}$.
-Therefore, the coordinate dependence of the atomic variables in \eq{eq:nine_eqs} can be dropped.
-Note that this doesn’t mean that the system is limited to zero size.
-In fact, the calculation of cooperative decay rates in \eq{eq:G_Gb} involves an average over a extended volume.
+This is a good approximation as long as the propagation time of the field $\tau_{prop}\!=\!l/c$ is much shorter than the timescale of cooperative decay $\tau_{coop}\!\sim\! \G^{-1}$.
+Therefore, the spatial dependence of the atomic variables in \eq{eq:nine_eqs} can be dropped.
+Note that this doesn’t mean the system is limited to zero size, since the calculation of cooperative decay rates in \eq{eq:G_Gb} involves an integration over an extended volume.
 For a non-driven system ($\Omega\!=\!0$), \eqs{eq:nine_eqs} are reduced to

-The system is initially fully inverted, such that $a(0)=1$ and $n(0)=1$, and no coherences are present in the system, i.e. $\rho_{eg,ge}(0)=0$.
-For simplicity we neglect the collective light shift $\Delta$ and the spontaneous light shift $\delta$, and will solve \eq{eq:G_implicit} under the condition $\Delta=\delta=0$.
+with all other variables equaled to zero.
+We consider the system initially fully inverted, such that $a(0)=1$ and $n(0)=1$, and no coherences are present, i.e. $x(0)=0$.
+For simplicity, we neglect the induced light shift $\Delta$ and the spontaneous light shift $\delta$, and will solve \eq{eq:G_implicit} under the condition $\Delta\!=\!\delta\!=\!0$.
 This approximation is verified in Ref.~\cite{gray2016} for a non-driven system.